You have no items in your shopping basket.

 You might be wondering why we've included a section about choosing a printer ink supplier or "inkjet retailer", well, it's clear from looking around online that there are many different kinds of retailers operating in this sector.

 If you're buying online you really need to find a reputable retailer who will protect your personal customer data and send you a quality product a good price.
-Look out for sites without telephone contact numbers or postal addresses - this is probably common sense, but many ink sites are clearly operated by market traders who don't run them as serious businesses (you can usually tell by the poor quality of design and bad layout).
+Look out for sites without telephone contact numbers or postal addresses - this is probably common sense, but some ink sites are clearly operated by traders who don't run them as serious businesses (you can usually tell by the poor quality of design and bad layout).

 Remember that cheap is not always cheerful, especially if your goods never arrive.
 The really cheap ink cartridges are cheap for a reason, look for a supplier that has been around for a while and that you feel you can trust.
-We recommend using our printer ink buyers guide to select the best inkjets suppliers.

 Installing your new inkjet cartridges